humdrum-tools/vhv-documentation/humdrum/mens/index.md

 ### Perfection ###

 The letter `p` appended to the basic rhythmic value means that the note/rest is *perfected*.
-In modern notation this is equivalent to adding an augmentatin dot after a note, such as a dotted half note.
+In modern notation this is equivalent to adding an augmentation dot after a note, such as a dotted half note.
 The letter `i` indicates an *imperfect* rhythm.
 In modern notation all notes are imperfect unless there is an augmentation dot after it to make it perfect.